WillOram/cyber-incident-management/README.md

 ## Considering response strategy

+Response strategy needs to be proportionate to respond to sophistication of the threat actor and the scale/complexity of the incident.

 * Priorities and objectives

 * Risks and issues

 * Understanding of the environment

 * Visibility of the environment

 * Organisational and technical capability / capacity to respond

 * Investigative findings so far, including knowledge of the adversary

 ## Action plan